 owner/operator: Adnams

-Always busy and lively, the pub is popular with locals and visitors alike enjoying the coastal views from the nearby cliff top.
-It is situated next to the Sailor's Reading Room museum and close to the town centre.
+The pub is situated close to the seafront, the Sailor's Reading Room museum and the town centre.
 The pub has a flagstone floor with an open fire in winter months and is decorated throughout with naval and seafaring memorabilia.
 The large central bar offers a good range of Adnams beers.
 Children are welcome in the side room and patio garden to the rear.
-Food is now available Fri 5-9 and Sat 12-9 provided by the Black Dog Pizza Co.
+Food is now from a pizza franchise.

 One of only eight Suffolk pubs which appeared in the first (1972) edition of CAMRA's Good Beer Guide, when it sold Adnams' Bitter & Mild.